 - Mass-production using mask ROMs was cheap.

 - Hardware is hard to copy with reasonable effort, so using cartridges inhibited piracy in the beginning.

-With the advent of inexpensive disk drives and disks it all changed of course because it became more attractive for the software producer to release the software on disk.
+With the advent of inexpensive disk drives and disks, it all changed of course because it became more attractive for the software producer to release the software on disk.
 At least until the race between copy protection and crackers was lost.
 Nevertheless, all the benefits for the consumer are still highly desirable today.
-And besides that there are software titles for which the original program is only available on cartridge, for example OSS Action! or SpartaDOS X. Even new titles are sometime released as cartridge-only versions, for example Space Harrier and Atariblast.
-In most cases these programs are cartridge-only, because they leverage the possibilities have having several kilobytes up to megabytes of ROM space directly available to the programmer via bank switching.
-Many software producers in the 80ies even created their individual cartridge hardware and bank switching schemes for the best fit to their software requirements.
+And besides that, there are software titles for which the original program is only available on cartridge, for example, OSS Action! or SpartaDOS X. Even new titles are sometimes released as cartridge-only versions, for example, Space Harrier and Atariblast.
+In most cases, these programs are cartridge-only, because they leverage the possibilities of having several kilobytes up to megabytes of ROM space directly available to the programmer via bank switching.
+Many software producers in the 80ies even created their individual cartridge hardware and bank switching schemes for the best fit for their software requirements.

 |Plugs Into||Cartridge Slot||Cartridge Slot||Cartridge Slot||Cartridge Slot||SIO Port||SIO Port|

 |Primary Storage Medium||Built-in Flash ROM||Built-in Flash ROM||External SD Card||External CF Card||External USB Stick||External SD Card|

 |Natively Emulates||ROM Image||ROM Image||ROM Image||Hard Drive||Floppy Drive||Floppy Drive|

 |Size||1 MB||128 MB||Up to 8 GB (FAT32)

 |90k to 16 MB per Disk Image